Amplified-Information/testing/README.md

 Note on syncing:

-The following files and documentation notes MUST be kept in syn:
+The following files and documentation notes MUST be kept in sync.
+If you add/remove/change a config or secret, please ensure it's documented and is reflected everywhere else.

 `docker-compose-data.yml`
  - db/Dockerfile